grafana/grafana/docs/sources/shared/visualizations/value-mappings-options.md

 Value mapping is a technique you can use to change how data appears in a visualization.

-For each value mapping, you'll set the following options:
+For each value mapping, set the following options:

 - **Condition** - Choose what's mapped to the display text and (optionally) color:
   - **Value** - Specific values